morarez/morarez.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "Platform Engineer"
+excerpt: "Software Engineer"
 author_profile: true
 ---

-Software Engineer with experience in both cloud-native and on-premise infrastructure environments.
+Platform Engineer with experience in both cloud-native and on-premise infrastructure environments.
 Specializing in Kubernetes, I architect and implement scalable, automated platform solutions.
 I have been engaged with the CNCF ecosystem, consistently integrating open-source tools into my work

 ## Areas of Expertise